 Education just took a huge turn towards digital learning.
 Although things can seem scary, the learning curve may require just a slight adjustment.
-Maybe you just need some inspiration of digital learning tools to try.
+Maybe you just need some inspiration for digital learning tools to try.
 Let’s talk all about digital learning tools for Communication Platforms.

 This is a free platform from Google for schools.
 You can go here to get started.
-Many schools who participate in Google Apps for Education, also called GAFE, have this communication platform available to them.
-If your school participates in GAFE, then your students should all be given a gmail account as well.
+Many schools that participate in Google Apps for Education, also called GAFE, have this communication platform available to them.
+If your school participates in GAFE, then your students should all be given a Gmail account as well.
 This makes it easy to create a Google Classroom easily and adding students is also simple.

 Honestly, I feel this platform could be a little tough for Kindergartners if you have not taught them this format before.
 I do feel it is ideal for older elementary students.
-If you use Google Classroom, I also recommend that parents add their child’s email address to their phones so they can keep up with things happening in Google Classroom with ease.
+If you use Google Classroom, I also recommend that parents add their child’s email addresses to their phones so they can keep up with things happening in Google Classroom with ease.

 This is also a free platform for communication.
 And yes, Class Dojo does have some classroom management tools you can utilize as well if you choose, but you do not have to.
 Some parents forget it is more than app, but if you remind them to check the website from a home computer or laptop, they can easily access links, files, and other materials you need to send home.
 You can see some of the ways I use Class Dojo in my own classroom here.

 One limitation is they can’t share photos or videos with everyone without going through you.
-It feels more like one sided communication, which is ideal for regular classroom use.
+It feels more like one-sided communication, which is ideal for regular classroom use.
 If you are moving more towards a digital learning model, students and parents may feel more limited.

 Private Facebook Group